yosef-abraham/swamp/README.md

         // Usually result is in results[0], but do a manual check in your infrastructure },
     onError: { details, error, args, kwargs in
-        // Handle your error here (You can ignore args kwargs in mose cases) })
+        // Handle your error here (You can ignore args kwargs in most cases) })
 ```